neil-ca-moore/neil-ca-moore.github.io/_drafts/2015-11-13-efficiency.markdown

 - - - e.g. modern languages can recover the losses that come from vagueness
 - - - e.g. domain specific languages like constraints

+- safety (SAFETY)
+- - runtime checking to make sure it's not being used as an attack vector

+- maximise short term progress, fix later
+- - we need to complete projects
+- - - prototypes, optimise for quick feedback
+- - we can fix it up later once we know it's the right thing
+- - usually we don't get an opportunity to rewrite so it's a good idea to make the code nice but slow

+- in a pinch to speed development (VELOCITY)
+- - this is the worst kind because we are just trying to complete the functionality without paying attention to speed, it could turn out to be a mistake

 - not work efficient (WORK EFFICIENCY)
 - - e.g. bittorrent, can't find any reference to this
 - - https://en.wikipedia.org/wiki/Algorithmic_efficiency
+- - is precaching an example of this?
+We may get data that is never needed.
+That is optimising time at the expense of network.

+- small problem (VELOCITY)
+- - If the problem is and will remain small then it doesn't matter how it's written.
+- - if the constant factor is small then worse algorithms might be better e.g. map vs vector
+- - - e.g. memory locality, etc.
+- - - show storage hierarchy charts
+- - example: talk about the Sabre thing of writing to disk vs. sending over named pipe

 conclusion:
+- - for me writing efficient programs is fun, I like thinking up efficient algorithms, using profilers and using powerful languages like C++
+- - but there are many good reasons not to take it too far
 - - please leave a comment if you can think of anything else -->